GoogleChrome/web.dev/src/site/content/en/blog/local-fonts/index.md

 To obtain a list of the locally installed fonts, you need to call `window.queryLocalFonts()`.
 The first time, this will trigger a permission prompt, which the user can approve or deny.
-If the user approves their local fonts to be queried, the browser will display the list in a picker for the user to select all or a subset of all local fonts to be shared with the page.
-This results in an array that you can loop over.
+If the user approves their local fonts to be queried, the browser will return an array with fonts data that you can loop over.
 Each font is represented as a `FontData` object with the properties `family` (for example, `"Comic Sans MS"`), `fullName` (for example, `"Comic Sans MS"`), `postscriptName` (for example, `"ComicSansMS"`), and `style` (for example, `"Regular"`).